hansonmcoombs/training-basic_python/sphinx/source/functions.rst

     print(1,2,3,4,5,6, sep='!', end='ok\n') # the \n is a new line so the output prints normally

 The final word of wisdom about function documentation is to treat it a bit like a puzzle.
 If you don't quite understand what a function does, spend some time playing with it in a console.
-See how it reacts to different input, try to break it, and if you still can't understand what's going on it's time to check google and stack overflow.
+See how it reacts to different inputs, try to break it, and if you still can't understand what's going on it's time to check google and stack overflow.

 Creating your own function in python